-48. On January 13, 2005, Smith wrote to a prospective investor that the purpose of for purposes that include acquisition, equipment purchases, receivable financing and general corporate growth."
+- 53. On January 13, 2005, Smith wrote to a prospective investor that the purpose of TAIN "is to make investments, primarily in the form of secured loans, to private and public entities for purposes that include acquisition, equipment purchases, receivable financing and general corporate growth."
 At the time Smith wrote this letter, TAIN had made three investments.
-Only one of those three investments was secured, a loan for only \$830,000 out of a total of \$13.1 million in outstanding investments.
+Only one of those three investments was secured, a loan for only \$830,000 out of a total of \$13.1 million in outstanding investments. - 54.
+Smith steered another investor away from investing in blue chip stocks like General Electric as too risky, and told him that the Four Funds' private placements were safer investments.